Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Introduction

 If $k>0$, the moduli space $\M_{k,l+1}(M,A)$ is not orientable, unless $A$ is minimal and $(k,l)=(1,0),(2,0)$, even if $M$ is admissible.
 Thus, we generally need cohomology classes with correctly twisted coefficients in order to obtain a well-defined count.
 In some cases, it is possible to define invariants without such twisting by using intersection theory and showing that in a one-parameter family we do not cross ``bad" strata.
-This is the approach taken in \cite{Cho} and \cite{Sol}, where the authors show that the strata contributing to the first Stiefel-Whitney class of the moduli space are never crossed if the dimension of the Lagrangian is 2 or 3 and only point constraints are used.
-We overcome these restrictions in many cases using cohomology classes from the moduli space of domains with coefficients in its orientation system or equivalently their Poincare duals.
+This is the approach taken in \cite{Cho,Sol, Wl, Wel}, where the authors show that if the dimension of the Lagrangian is 2 or 3 and only point constraints are used, the strata contributing to the first Stiefel-Whitney class of the moduli space are never crossed; these arguments do not apply to higher dimensions and it is not known whether their conclusion holds.
+We overcome these restrictions in many cases by using cohomology classes from the moduli space of domains with coefficients in its orientation system or equivalently their Poincare duals.
 These classes provide the correct twisting over the stable domains in the case of an admissible manifold as evident from Theorem~\ref{cor_rs}.
-The contribution to the first Stiefel-Whitney class of $\M_{k,l+1}(M,A)^*$ coming from unstable domains is recorded by the codimension one stratum $U$ having a single boundary marked point on the second bubble (in addition to the node).
+The contribution to the first Stiefel-Whitney class of $\M_{k,l+1}^*(M,A)$ coming from unstable domains is recorded by the codimension one stratum $U$ having a single boundary marked point on the second bubble (in addition to the node).
 This means that the only ``bad" stratum is~$U$ and showing that it is not crossed is far less restrictive.
 In particular, this is the case if the minimal Maslov index is greater than the dimension of the Lagrangian, no matter what the dimension of the Lagrangian and the type of the constraints are.\\

 If $k>0$ and $(M, \omega,\tau)$ is admissible, we define the invariant as a signed count of maps passing through prescribed constraints.
 The sign of a map~$u$ is determined by the relative orientation of (\ref{eq_indbl}) and is denoted by $\mk s(u)$; see the discussion before the proof of Theorem \ref{thm_ogwk} in Section \ref{sec_ogw}.
 Given $(J,\nu)\in \cJ_\R$ generic and